yifaneye/simply-wall-st-stocks-page/README.md

 From my initial exploration on Simply Wall St's website, I found that
 * styled components is used for styles
+* Bootstrap is used for UI
 * server side rendering is used
 * cypress is used for e2e testing
 * PHP is used for the API

 I develop locally instead of on codesandbox.
-I run Chrome browser without CORS.

 I choose to implement pages for pagination as a SEO consideration.
-If this was a native app task, I will opt with infinite scrolling for better UX.
+If this is a native app task, I will opt with infinite scrolling for better UX.

 ### Primary criteria: